Volkowo/Milestone1_Group39/Project Plan.md

 Please Describe what you have accomplished in this group project.
 - s5340805, Toby Nilson
-  - Participated in the inital meeting set up by jason to plan the parts of the project we will both undertake.
+  - Participated in the initial meeting set up by Jason to plan the parts of the project we will both undertake.
-  - Wrote adn designed the Work breakdown structure and the activity definition estemation for the project plan.
+  - Wrote adnn designed the Work Breakdown Structure and the activity definition estimation for the project plan.
   - Wrote and designed the system requirements section and the user interface section for the software design documement.
-  - Gave feedback to jason throughout th procces as he requested and also revised and fixt parts of my sections baseed on feedback provided by jason.
+  - Gave feedback to Jason throughout the procces as he requested and also revised and fixed parts of my sections baseed on feedback provided by Jason.
 - s5330262, Jason Kenaz
   - Started the initial meeting with Toby to decide which part each of us will do for both project plan and software design document.
   - Wrote project overview and gantt chart for the project plan.